Klemmbaustein/Klemmgine/INSTALLATION.md

 The paths to both the include paths and library paths to these libraries must be supplied to the ProjectGenerator.

+If you have downloaded the library package, click on "Open library package" and navigate to the extracted package folder.

 <img src="Git/Installation.png" width="640" height="480">

 Once this is done, Visual Studio project files for the engine can be generated.
 Press the green "Generate" button.